redpanda-data/chaos/README.md

 ### Fine granularity

 Or use individual commands for fine granularity.
+You must set COMPOSE_PROJECT_NAME in env var.
+If you are unsure, just set to `default`.
+I.e.

+    export COMPOSE_PROJECT_NAME=default

 Build docker images: